JamesG3/Leetcode/AAA(Note for this repository).md

 - **Using dictionary**
 	- 17.Letter Combinations of a Phone Number
 	- 290.Word Pattern
+	- 409.Longest Palindrome
+	- 451.Sort Characters By Frequency(using two lists as dictionary)
+- **Using mark**
+	- 434.Number of Segments in a String
+- **Others**
+	- 461.Hamming Distance

 #### Mathematics
 - 168.Excel Sheet Column Title
 - 476.Number Complement
 - 171.Excel Sheet Column Number
 - 492.Construct the Rectangle

+#### Data Structures
+- 225.Implement Stack using Queues

 ### Need to be refreshed
 - Battleship in a Board: checking head horizontally and vertically.